ramdevmurali/BBC/README.md

 ![Final Confusion Matrix](outputs/confusion_matrix_fine_tuning.png)

 *Note: The confusion matrix shown above is generated by the Colab notebook for the **fine-tuned `DistilBERT` model**.
 If you run the local `src/evaluate.py` script, the confusion matrix generated in `outputs/` will reflect the results of the **zero-shot (baseline) model** on the main categories.*

+---

-## 7. Production Readiness & Next Steps
+### 7. Production Readiness & Next Steps

 Based on this analysis, the fine-tuned model, despite its score, is not immediately production-ready for deployment in dynamic real-world environments.
 The critical next steps would be:

 1.  **Test for Domain Shift:** Evaluate the model on out-of-distribution data (e.g., news from 2025 or from a different publisher) to measure its true real-world generalization.
-This is crucial for understanding its performance under varying conditions.
-2.  **Develop a Re-training Strategy:** Design a strategy for continuous monitoring and periodic re-training to ensure the model remains accurate as language, news trends, and topics evolve over time.
+2.  **Develop a Re-training Strategy:** Design a strategy for continuous monitoring and periodic re-training to ensure the model remains accurate as language and news topics evolve.
 3.  **Deploy as a Service:** Integrate the finalized model into the robust `/src` application, containerize it (e.g., with Docker), and deploy it as a scalable inference API.
-This transition would facilitate its use in larger systems.
-4.  **Enhance NER with Relation Extraction:** Extend the current NER pipeline to not only extract PERSON entities but also assign or infer their professional roles (e.g., “musician,” “politician”) using a relation extraction model or prompt-based large language models.
+4.  **Enhance NER with Relation Extraction:** Extend the current NER pipeline to not only extract `PERSON` entities but also assign their professional roles using a relation extraction model or prompt-based language models.